 Understanding the core steps helps you pinpoint where your process might be breaking down and what you can do to fix it.
 By breaking the cycle into distinct stages, you can assign clear responsibilities, set performance benchmarks, and ensure a smooth financial journey for both your practice and your patients.
 We can group these stages into four main areas: getting the patient set up correctly, coding and billing for your services, collecting payments, and handling any issues that arise.
 Let’s walk through each one.

-Patient Registration and Verification
+Starting Strong: Patient Registration and Verification

 This is where it all begins.
 The front-end of the RCM cycle includes everything that happens before or during patient check-in.
 It’s your first and best opportunity to prevent billing errors down the line.
 This stage involves collecting detailed demographic information, from the patient’s name and address to their contact details.
 More importantly, it includes gathering accurate insurance information and verifying their eligibility and benefits before services are rendered.
 A small typo or an outdated insurance card at this stage can easily lead to a denied claim later.
 A streamlined and thorough registration process is the foundation of a healthy revenue cycle.